Skip to main content

 Audio Loopback Test

-The playback loopback signal of this audio board uses recording channels 7 & 8, so you need to use the 8-channel recording command to capture it.
+The loopback signal on this audio board is mapped to recording channels 7 and 8.
+Use the 8-channel recording command:

 tinyplay ./2chn_test.wav -D 0 -d 0